audiovideosystems/audiovideosystems.com/src/_work/armonk-theater.md

 date_completed: August 2016
 property_size: '10,000 Square Foot Home'
 products_used: 'Crestron, Lutron lighting, B&W, Rotel, Integra, and Sony'
 description: This theater was designed by TK Theaters.
-This Crestron controlled theater has audio/video, lighting, and HVAC integration.
+This Crestron controlled theater has audio & video, lighting, and HVAC integration.
 ---